diku-dk/ap-e2024-pub/week4/README.md

 Define `modiifyState` using `getState` and `putState`.

-`modifyEffects` is a recursive function.
+`modifyEffects` is a recursive function and uses `fmap`.

+In your definition of`localEnv`, the function you pass to `modifyEffects` should only modify `ReadOp` effects; for all other effects it should act as the identity function.

 #### Solution